SKalt/dot/README.md

 # dot
-The start of your dotfiles!
+The start of your dotfiles: an easy setup script for managing your entire `$HOME` directory using `git`.

 ## Usage